hzbu820/EC521-Final-Project/scripts/README.md

 # Firefox (your browser):
 slopspotter --install-manifests firefox
 ```
 This writes the manifest pointing to the CLI so the extension can message it.
+Use the same host name in the extension popup.

 ## 4) Load the extension
-- Open Chrome/Edge → Extensions → Developer mode → Load unpacked.
+- Chrome/Edge: Extensions > Developer mode > Load unpacked > `EC521-Final-Project/slopspotter-extension/dist`
-- Select `EC521-Final-Project/slopspotter-extension`.
+- Firefox: `about:debugging#/runtime/this-firefox` > Load Temporary Add-on > `dist/manifest.json`
 - Keep the extension tab open for reloads when code changes.

 ## 5) Run a manual deep scan (sanity check)
-From repo root (with Docker running):
+From repo root (Docker running, sandbox images built, and venv activated):
 ```powershell
 @"
 import sys, json, os